-Mudstone-micrite\facies: Alternating beds of red or yellow mudstone, and yellow or gray micrite dominate the mudstone-micrite lithofacies. \

-The mudstones are very thinly-bedded, poorly indurated, and consequently, they weather to slopes mudstones total over 50 percent of the mudstone-micrite facies (Clark, 1987).
-The micrite beds are relatively coherent and consequently they form a resistant cap over the easily-eroded mudstones.
+Mudstone-micrite facies: Alternating beds of red or yellow mudstone, and yellow or gray micrite dominate the mudstone-micrite lithofacies.
+The mudstones are very thinly-bedded, poorly indurated, and, make w consequently, they weather to slopes; mudstones total over 50 percent of the mudstone-micrite facies (Clark, 1987).
+The micrite beds are relatively coherent, and, consequently, they form a resistant cap over the merce mudstones.
 These micrite beds are commonly platy and fossiliferous; fossils include plant fragments, gastropods, and Clark (1987) noted pelecypods and ostracodes as well.

-A thickness of 1,200 feet was calculated from outcrop width and bedding attitude for the Green River Formation in the West Hills of estimated the Skinner Peaks quadrangle.
-This thickness is approximately 300 feet greater than thicknesses calculated by Vogel (1957) and Clark The greater thereis (1987) for the same general area.
-This suggests the presence of a found fault in the section, but no evidence for a fault was seen in the e describing ingular compounts of breccias, proposalistic rocks, etc...
+A thickness of 1,200 feet was calculated from outcrop width and bedding attitude for the Green River Formation in the West Hills of the Skinner Peaks quadrangle.
+This thickness is approximately 300 feet greater than thicknesses calculated by Vogel (1957) and Clark (1987) for the same general area.
+This suggests the presence of a fault in the section, but no evidence for a fault was seen in the vlug did ym mot measure a siehim in the field?